COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 No more than one person may enter an elevator at a time, so please use the stairs whenever possible.
 If you are using the elevator, wear your mask or face covering and avoid touching the elevator buttons with your exposed hand/fingers, if possible.
 Wash your hands or use hand sanitizer with at least 60% ethanol or 70% isopropanol upon departing the elevator.

-Students who dine or visit in University dining facilities must adhere to all guidelines established by UD Dining.
+Students who dine or visit in University dining facilities must adhere to all guidelines established by Dining Services.
+These include but are not limited to the following:

-Do not enter dining locations if you are sick, have symptoms consistent with COVID-19 or have been in contact with anyone who is sick now or within the last two weeks.
-On campus students in quarantine or isolation will have meals delivered to their rooms.
+Do not enter dining locations if you are sick, have symptoms consistent with COVID-19 or have been in contact with anyone who is sick now or within the last ten days.

 Wear a cloth face covering when entering a dining location or to pick up orders, and as much as possible when not eating.